-Classes begin at 9:00 AM and run through 5:00PM.
+Classes begin at 9:00 AM and run through mid afternoon.
+Mandatory classes are always finished before 3:00PM.
 Students will have classes four hours per day.

 Study hall and TOEFL courses begin after the afternoon classes end.
 Students may attend study hall any day without a prior appointment.
 There will be a teacher in study hall to answer questions and explain concepts you may not understand or need extra work with.
 Students must sign up in advance for the TOEFL class.